RPG Next Gen

 Requirements

-The service program LLIST is needed for this service program.
+The service program ARRAYLIST is needed for this service program.

 Documentation